-- 7(a) The fluidity of local, state, and national policy decisions and their influence on instruction. - 7(b) The process and the roles of stakeholders who influence policy, and how to advocate on behalf of students and the community.
+- 7(a) The fluidity of local, state, and national policy decisions and their influence on instruction. - 7(b) The process and the roles of stakeholders who influence policy, and how to advocate on behalf of students and the community. - 7(c) Performance: The teacher leader: Analyzes the feasibility of potential solutions and relevant policy context.

-- 7(c) Analyzes the feasibility of potential solutions and relevant policy context. - 7(d) Advocates effectively and responsibly to relevant audiences for realization of opportunities.
+7(d) Advocates effectively and responsibly to relevant audiences for realization of opportunities.

-Standard 8: Understanding Systems Thinking - The teacher leader understands systems change processes, organizational change, and the teacher leader's role as a change agent.
+Standards 8: Understanding Systems Thinking - The teacher leader understands systems change processes, organizational change, and the teacher leader's role as a change agent.